Capital SouthEast Connector: Route description

-When completed, the Capital SouthEast Connector (from the west) begins at the I-5/Hood Franklin Road interchange as a four-lane expressway heading east until the intersection with Bruceville Road, where it connects with the existing Kammerer Road as a four- to six-lane thoroughfare.
-The Capital SouthEast Connector continues over SR 99 to the existing Grant Line Road interchange and continues northeast along Grant Line Road as a four- to six-lane thoroughfare.
+As planned, the Capital SouthEast Connector (from the west) begins at the West Side (I-5) Freeway/Hood Franklin Road interchange as a four-lane expressway heading east until the intersection with Bruceville Road, where it connects with the existing Kammerer Road as a four- to six-lane thoroughfare.
+The Capital SouthEast Connector continues over the South Sacramento (99) Freeway to the existing Grant Line Road interchange and continues northeast along Grant Line Road as a four- to six-lane thoroughfare.
 As it reaches the intersection of Bond Road, this section of the connector becomes the Sheldon Section until it reaches the Calvine Road intersection.
-This section is also known as the Special Section due to its sensitivity and proximity with the Sheldon community and adjacent homes, development, and business properties; this section is still under environmental and design review and will be one of the last segments completed of the connector.
+This section is also known as the Special Section due to its sensitivity and proximity with the Sheldon community and adjacent homes, development, and business properties; as of 2019, this section was still under environmental and design review and will be one of the last segments completed of the connector.
 Heading northeast from Calvine Road towards Rancho Cordova, this section is designated as a four-lane high-speed expressway (speed limits up to 65 mph) with grade-separated interchanges.
 As the connector reaches towards the Sacramento–El Dorado county line, it returns to a six-lane thoroughfare ending at the Silva Valley Parkway Interchange.